Tyrrrz/CliWrap/Readme.md

 Sets the command line arguments that will be passed to the child process.

-Default: empty.
+**Default**: empty.

+**Examples**:

-Set arguments directly from a string:
+- Set arguments from a string:

 ```csharp
 var cmd = Cli.Wrap("git")
     .WithArguments("commit -m \"my commit\"");
 ```

-Set arguments from a list (each element is treated as a separate argument; spaces are escaped automatically):
+- Set arguments from a list (each element is treated as a separate argument; spaces are escaped automatically):

 ```csharp
 var cmd = Cli.Wrap("git")
     .WithArguments(new[] {"commit", "-m", "my commit"});
 ```

-Set arguments using a builder (same as above, but also automatically converts certain values to their string representations):
+- Set arguments using a builder (same as above, but also automatically converts certain values to their string representations):

 ```csharp
 var cmd = Cli.Wrap("git")